onionpancakes/henge/README.md

 * Support the templating of `React.createElement` as transparently as possible with JSX semantics.
   * No (pointless) mapping between camelCase and hypen-case props keys.
 Use camelCase just like normal React.
   * Support user defined components with a consistent syntax.
-  * Support react features (e.g. `React.Context`, `React.Fragment`, etc...) with as little library maintenance as possible.
+  * Support React features (e.g. `React.Fragment`, contexts, etc...) with as little library maintenance as possible.
 * Extendable core api with good defaults.
 * Explore the bleeding edge of Clojure.